 When you discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.” — Jean Shinoda Bolen

-Like most women I know, I feel a bit guilty when I schedule beauty treatments and other guilty pleasures on my calendar.
+Like most women I know, I feel a bit guilty when I schedule beauty and spa treatments on my calendar.
 Luckily, my husband likes to surprise me — on birthdays and holidays — with gift certificates for local pampering.
 That’s how I ended up cocooned in a terrycloth bathrobe in a spa treatment room at theÂ Douglas J Aveda Institute in Royal OakÂ earlier this week.

-The Douglas J Aveda Institute is a cosmetology school offering a full menu of beauty and spa services, from hair styling to body waxing.
-For this visit, I chose the Elemental Nature facial and Perfecting Plant Peel, both of which employ heady doses of aromatherapy.
+The facility is actually a cosmetology school offering a full menu of beauty and spa services, from hair styling to body waxing.
+For my visit, I chose the Elemental Nature facial and Perfecting Plant Peel, both of which employ heady doses of aromatherapy.

 A scented candle flickered on a nearby table stacked with thick white towels.
 Meanwhile, the obligatory spa music â€“ Native American flute and new-age piano â€“ wafted through the hallway beyond my curtained treatment room.

 My facial also included a hand massage as well as special attention to my neck and chest.
 And while HaleyÂ performed all of the spa services by herself â€“ and was totally professional â€“ her support instructors periodically stopped by to check her progress.
-This is standard procedure at all Douglas J Institutes, which are part of a statewide Academy of Cosmetology founded by Douglas and Sharon Weaver in 1986.
-The academy partnered with Aveda in 1993.
+This is standard procedure at all Douglas J Institutes, which are part of the statewide Academy of Cosmetology founded by Douglas and Sharon Weaver in 1986.
+(The Academy partnered with Aveda in 1993.)

-Aveda’s spa treatments combine physiological and psychological benefits â€“ and nothing synthetic is used in the products.
-It’s high touch versus high tech, with an emphasis on helping each client relax and re-balance.
+All of Aveda’s spa treatments combine physiological and psychological benefits â€“ and nothing synthetic is used in the products.
+It’s all about “high touch versus high tech,” with an emphasis on helping each client relax and re-balance.

 It’s very affordable, too.
 My 90-minute Elemental Nature facial/massage was $49, plus $15 with the added Perfecting Plant Peel.
 (Gratuities are not accepted.)
 I ended up with a fresher complexion, new skincare tips, and a much brighter outlook on life.

-Best of all, for two blissful hours, I hadnâ€™t given a thought to anything else on my to-do list.Â I enjoyed the experience so much, in fact, that I booked another facial for January — knowing I’ll need a remedy for post-holiday burnout.Â As author and therapistÂ Brene BrownÂ advises:Â â€œWe canâ€™t practice compassion with others if we canâ€™t treat ourselves kindly.â€Â Copy that in your day planner.
+Best of all, for two blissful hours, I hadnâ€™t given a thought to my caregiving duties, or anything else on my to-do list.Â I enjoyed the experience so much, in fact, that I booked another facial for January — knowing I’ll need a remedy for post-holiday burnout.Â As author and therapistÂ Brene BrownÂ advises:Â â€œWe canâ€™t practice compassion with others if we canâ€™t treat ourselves kindly.â€Â Copy that in your day planner.